Xeljavin/xeljavin.github.io/README.md

-# FR Bro?
+# Wait, is this a website?

-So I finally decided to learn HTML (and CSS), and this is my first website.
+Yes, you heard it right.
+So I finally decided to learn HTML, CSS, and JavaScript to build my own website.

-> ngl it was a bit hard to learn it.
+> I may not remember all the syntaxs, but at least I understand how the code fuctions, sort of.